-There are a few questions that seem to divide people and can either bring them closer together or spread them apart.
+A few questions seem to divide people and either bring them closer together or spread them apart.
 All of these include serious questions such as; fork or spoon when you eat mac n cheese?
 Chunky or smooth peanut butter?
 Milk or Melk?
 Crust or no crust on your sandwich?
 Thick or thin crust?
 And my all-time favorite: steam-room or sauna?

-While most of these questions can only have one straight forward answer, I never understood why people choose just one over the other when it comes to steam rooms or saunas.
-People can use both and in most cases should use both.
-While each has its own benefits, when used together they can greatly benefit your overall health, specifically your skin health.
+While most of these questions can only have one straightforward answer, I never understood why people choose just one over the other for steam rooms or saunas.
+People can use both and, in most cases, should use both.
+While each has its benefits, when used together, they can significantly benefit your overall health, specifically your skin health.

-To better understand how you can use both to benefit your skin; you should first understand exactly what the difference between each room is, and how they both work.
-Come take a quick glance at all the FAQ so you can start getting that skin you envy.
+To better understand how you can use both to benefit your skin, you should first understand exactly the difference between each room and how they both work.
+Then, take a glance at all the FAQs so you can start getting that skin you envy.